 Here’s the gist: it’s just all about LOGGING THE ACCURATE AMOUNT OF FOOD.
 That is kind of the key to macros after all– finally truly knowing and taking control of exactly what and how much we are putting in our bodies.
 Weighing meat and veggies before they’re cooked is just the easiest way to be accurate.

-When I first started tracking and would hear people recommend weighing things raw… it just made zero sense to me.
-(Kind of like when recipes say add salt and pepper “to taste” to your meatballs or something… as if I can taste the raw meat to know if I’ve got the right amount in there.
+When I first started tracking and would hear people recommend weighing things raw… It just made zero sense to me.
+(Kind of like when recipes say add salt and pepper “to taste” to your meatballs or something….
+As if I can taste the raw meat to know if I’ve got the right amount in there.
 Although I can’t promise I won’t do the same thing.
 Ha.)

-When you buy a product, the nutrition facts listed pertain to that product in THAT state.
+When you buy a product, the nutrition information listed pertain to that product in THAT state.
 So for instance, I buy the frozen chicken tenderloins from Costco which is 1 fat and 23 protein for a 4 oz (112 gram) portion.
 FROZEN that is.
 When I cook it, water will be lost and the meat will shrink and weigh somewhere around 30% less from my experience.
 But I’m still getting all the macros/nutrients/calories of the original weight, since all we lost was water.
 So I just need to make sure I log the higher amount.
-If I logged 90 grams of “Kirkland chicken tenderloins” because that’s what I put on my plate, I’d be under-logging and it could be slowing my progress and spending macros on something that’s not even worth the cheat!
+If I logged 90 grams of “Kirkland chicken tenderloins” because that’s what I put on my plate, I’d be under-logging.
+It could be slowing my progress and spending macros on something that’s not even worth the cheat!

 SO – if I were cooking a quick meal for myself, I can weigh out and cook that 112 gram portion of raw chicken and call it good.
 Don’t need to weigh it after…. just log the full 112 grams of the chicken you scanned in.
 (I always use the barcode feature when I can!)
 It will shrink and weigh less now, but it doesn’t matter since you know you’re eating the whole portion.